mercedes-benz/sechub/sechub-web-ui/README.md

 ### Building for Production

+Set Environment Variables:
+Be aware that npm run build sets directly the environment variables.

 To build your project for production, use:

 ```bash
 npm run build
 ```

 ### Building openAPI SecHub Client